Agoric/documentation/main/ertp/guide/create-non-fungible-tokens.md

 will.

 Let's say we own an Opera and want to sell tickets to seats for ballet shows.
-Tickets are the specific assets we want to represent.
+Tickets are the non-fungible assets we want to represent.
 Tickets refer to a specific seat for a specific show at a specific time and date.

 To do that, you would first install the [ertp JavaScript package](https://www.npmjs.com/package/@agoric/ertp)